 What’s your specialty dish?

 I’ve spent a lot of time dealing with seafood and I’ve always been attached to the ocean.
 I used to get lost in Jacques Cousteau books in middle school.
 I’ve always loved the ocean and so I’ve always had an affinity for seafood.
-Then coming to work for Michael, it always seem right.
+Then coming to work for Michael, it always seems right.
 I’ve definitely built a passion for it.

 There are so many things that are made in-house at Connie and Ted’s.
 Can you name a few?

-How has being in California shaped your food sourcing practices?
+How has being in California shaped your food-sourcing practices?

-The initial concept of the whole restaurant is New England Clam Chowder.
-One of the biggest surprises I had when we first opened, it was evident within a couple of weeks, is how much grilled fish we were selling.
+The initial concept of the whole restaurant is New England clam chowder.
+One of the biggest surprises I had when we first opened—it was evident within a couple of weeks—is how much grilled fish we were selling.
 The charcoal wood grill is not very New England.
 That is the California twist on a lot of the menu, besides the sourcing.
-Obviously, we want to talk about bringing local products and things that we see here, either from our coastline like Northern Baja, Southern California, or from new England.
+Obviously, we want to talk about bringing local products and things that we see here, either from our coastline like Northern Baja, Southern California, or from New England.
 In the kitchen, what brings all that together, is that grill.
 That’s just one of the things that we’ve ran with.
 When we first opened, we had 4 or 5 different types of fish and now it’s upwards of 8 or 9 different varieties.
 We like to keep it interesting.